GET ORDAINED

 Close up of a groom and a bride holding lit candles during a unity candle ceremony.
 The candles are decorated with greenery, a white rose, and ribbon.
 The groom wears a dark suit and white shirt, and the bride wears a strapless white and pink wedding gown.

-Everything you need to know about a unity candle lighting ceremony, including a sample script for wedding officiants!
+Everything you need to know about the unity candle wedding ceremony, including what to say for wedding officiants!

 AMM Audio Articles · How to Perform a Unity Candle Ceremony (for Wedding Officiants)

-Scroll down for a sample script and video demonstration.
+Scroll down for a sample unity candle wedding ceremony script and video demonstration.

 A close up of a couple on their wedding day, holding the unity candle together